jonnybergdahl/Hacking_GrowCube/README.md

 ## Communication

 The device has an open TCP port on 8800.
-Connect to that using a raw socket, and it starts to peridocally write out messages.
+Connect to that using a raw socket, and it starts to periodically write out messages.
 It also support accepting commands.

 This is a sample output running Telnet, I just added a line feed to separate different messages.